stiang/textmood/README.md

 0.875: well-situated
 0.6: well suited
 ```
-The score is to the left of the first ':', and everything to the right is the
+The score, which must be between -1.0 and 1.0, is to the left of the first ':',
-(potentially multi-word) token.
+and everything to the right is the (potentially multi-word) token.

 ## Contribute
 Including baseline word/N-gram scores for many different languages is one